Vavassor/Arboretum/Documentation/source/memory.rst

     :param memory: a pointer previously returned from :c:func:`virtual_allocate`

         This should not be ``NULL`` or another pointer under any circumstance.

+.. c:function:: void zero_memory(void* memory, uint64_t bytes)

+    Set each byte of a block of memory to zero.

+    :param memory: the memory to set
+    :param bytes: the number of bytes to set

 Heap